CsillaFarkas/ParetoPick-R/README.md

 * Analysis tab:
   * status message so user knows the plot is being rendered!!
+  * location of zoom in basin
+  * fix the legend

 * Correlation Analysis:
   * output largest accepted correlation, maybe in bold over the table